Sundsturm/ahdc-machine-learning/README.md

 All training that has been conducted can be modified to achieve better performance.

 #### Suggestions/Future Works
-1. Tune the hyperparameters of the trainable layers in the 1D-CNN until the most optimal results are found.
+1. Tune the hyperparameters of the trainable layers in the 1D-CNN until the most optimal results are found
-2. Tune the hyperparameters of the other models, namely MLP and Random Forest, until optimal results are found.
+2. Tune the hyperparameters of the other models, namely MLP and Random Forest, until optimal results are found
-3. Create separate Python files for each stage of the pipeline if the training results are good, so the repository can be easily reproduced.
+3. Create separate Python files for each stage of the pipeline if the training results are good, so the repository can be easily reproduced
-4. Review, understand, replicate, and modify references from GitHub related to machine learning model training for arrhythmia detection and classification.
+4. Review, understand, replicate, and modify references from GitHub related to machine learning model training for arrhythmia detection and classification
-5. Explore other papers related to artificial intelligence for arrhythmia detection and classification.
+5. Explore other papers related to artificial intelligence for arrhythmia detection and classification
-6. Implement the exported model into the ECG Holter GUI if the model's performance is excellent.
+6. Implement the exported model into the ECG Holter GUI if the model's performance is excellent

 ## How to Use the Project
 ### Creating Virtual Environment and Using a Python Package Manager